umbraco/UmbracoDocs/14/umbraco-cms/tutorials/add-google-authentication.md

 * A Composer to tie it all together.
 * [Work in progress - frontend] An umbraco backoffice extension with optional custom element.

 You can create these files in a location of your choice.
-In this tutorial, the files will be added to an `ExternalUserLogin/GoogleAuthentication` folder for the c# classes.
+In this tutorial, the files will be added to an `ExternalUserLogin/GoogleAuthentication` folder for the C# classes.
-And `\App_Plugins\my-auth-providers` for the frontend registration
+You will also need an `\App_Plugins\my-auth-providers` folder location for the frontend registration.

 1. Create a new class:`GoogleBackOfficeExternalLoginProviderOptions.cs`.
 2. Add the following code to the file: